TMueller110/IoT-Mixer/README.md

 Additionally, this project may inspire others to explore home automation solutions for various tasks, showcasing the potential of integrating smart technology into everyday activities.

+A limitation of the project is that the mixer itself (the mecahical part) still has to be created and mounted on the motor axis.

 ### Materials

 #### List of Materials